jedeop/jedeop/README.md

-### Hi there, I'm Jedeop 👋
+### Hi there, I'm Jaewon Park a.k.a.
+Jedeop 👋

-I'm a high school student from South Korea.
+- I aspire to become a software engineer who makes a positive impact on the world by researching new technologies and services.
-I love learning new things and making what I imagined with programming.
+- I love learning new things and making what I imagined with programming.
 I love open-source, too.

-### 🔭 I love to use
+### 🔭 I'm interested in

 ![Rust](https://img.shields.io/badge/Rust-000000?style=flat-square&logo=Rust&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=flat-square&logo=TypeScript&logoColor=white)